Facebook Pixel Code

 Scams and Fraud

 Unfortunately, not all debt settlement companies are trustworthy.
 Some may promise to settle your debts for a fraction of what you owe, only to charge high fees without delivering results.
-To avoid scams, research companies thoroughly.
-Look for those accredited by the American Fair Credit Council (AFCC) and check their Better Business Bureau (BBB) ratings.
-Always be wary of companies that ask for upfront fees.
+To avoid scams, research companies thoroughly and always be wary of companies that ask for upfront fees.
+Check their Better Business Bureau (BBB) ratings and most importantly their reviews.
+Reviews will tell you a lot about the company and whether they do right by their clients.

 Transparency Requirements